erfanhamdi/erfanhamdi/README.md

 - [torch-PIV](https://github.com/erfanhamdi/torch_PIV) which I have used Conv2D module inside pytorch for calculation of th Normalized Cross Correlation between two frames of PIV, which resulted in 2X faster performance on CPU.
 - [microAI](https://erfanhamdi.github.io/microAI/) an AI based webapp deployed on huggingface to calculate the lift coefficients of microfluidic channels in milli seconds instead of hours!

-I also enjoys implementing self organizing systems and visualize them!
+I also enjoy implementing self organizing systems and visualizing them!

 ### My resume